A-TDOM: Active TDOM via On-the-Fly 3DGS: Methodology

 \subsection{Overview of A-TDOM}

+To generate active TDOM in near real-time, we propose a progressive online 3DGS optimization framework which enables simultaneous image acquisition and active TDOM generation.
+As illustrated in Fig. \ref{fig:1}, our A-TDOM can be structured into three distinct phases:

+\textbf{Phase I:} In order to mitigate the risk of overfitting to the initial few images (e.g., 2 or 3 images) \citep{SparseGS} and enhance the stability of the initial 3DGS field, 3DGS optimization will wait until On-the-Fly SfM has estimated pose information and generated a sparse point cloud for $N_0$ initial images.
+We follow the original 3DGS optimization strategy and impose a tighter constraint on the number of training iterations to initialize 3DGS field while preventing overfitting to the initial images.
+This initial 3DGS field serves as the foundation for subsequent progressive training, and the initial TDOM is generated accordingly based on it.

-To generate active TDOM (a-TDOM) in near real-time, we propose a progressive online 3DGS optimization framework.
-As illustrated in Fig. \ref{fig:0}, it begins by training an initial 3DGS field.
-Then, as each new image arrives, we perform the following steps: 1) Pose refinement for both newly acquired and registered images while updating the sparse point cloud using On-the-Fly SfM.
-2) Delaunay triangulation on each image plane based on reprojection of sparse point cloud, the subsequent 3DGS optimization is constrained by triangular coverage regions.
-3) A novel Gaussian Sampling and Integration method is employed to replace the densification in the original 3DGS, only necessary Gaussians are appended into the current 3DGS field.
-4) Optimization of 3DGS field is performed after each Gaussian Sampling and Integration, followed by TDOM generation through orthogonal splatting.
+\textbf{Phase II:} As each new image arrives, we update the current 3DGS field and the corresponding TDOM through four steps: 1) Pose registration of the incoming image and pose refinement of already registered images with On-the-Fly SfM.
+An updated sparse point cloud is produced.
+2) 2D Delaunay triangulation on the incoming image based on reprojection of the updated sparse point cloud to determine key regions for subsequent 3DGS optimization.
+3) A novel Gaussian Sampling and Integration to replace the original initialization and densification of 3DGS, appending only necessary Gaussians into the current 3DGS field.
+4) 3DGS Optimization followed by TDOM generation through orthogonal splatting.

+\textbf{Phase III:} Once image capturing and progressive 3DGS optimization are complete, the quality of the 3DGS field is furtherly refined through a fast and lightweight optimization.

-\subsection{Key Region Determination via Reprojected Delaunay Triangulation Masking}
+\subsection{\justifying Key Region Determination via Reprojected Delaunay Triangulation Masking}